mattludwigs/major_tom/README.md

 OTP focused satellite mission control simulator.

 > [!NOTE]
-> This is just for fun and learning purposes and not reflection of a production system nor a reflection of the actual domain.
+> This is just for fun and learning purposes and not a reflection of a production system nor a reflection of the actual domain.

 This exists for two reasons: